 Dona Paula Jetty

-Jetty is a typical tourist place surrounded by tourist lodges, dirty roads, a row of vendors.
+Jetty is a typical tourist place surrounded by tourist lodges, dirt roads, a row of vendors.
 Selling Goan T-shirts & other touristy materials and hawkers selling Kokam based drinks.
 There is a viewpoint that you can climb up to and walk around the Jetty.
 It is a one-time visit kind of place and even if you avoid, you will not miss much.
 There are some small beaches like Vainguinim, that are almost like private beaches.
 Though as far as I know there are no private beaches allowed in India.
-Try and visit one of them for a quite evening or an early sunrise.
+Try and visit one of them for a quiet evening or an early sunrise.